-8.2.4.3 GetThisValue (V)
+6.2.4.3 GetThisValue (V)

 - 1. ReturnIfAbrupt(V).

-- 2. If Type(V) is not Reference, return V.
+- If Type(V) is not Reference, return V. 2

 - 3. If IsUnresolvableReference(V), throw a ReferenceError exception.

 - 4. If IsSuperReference(V), then

-- a.
-Return the value of the thisValue component of the reference V.
+- Return the value of the thisValue component of the reference V.

 - 5. Return GetBase(V).

-8.2.5 The Property Descriptor Specification Type
+6.2.5 The Property Descriptor Specification Type

 The Property Descriptor type is used to explain the manipulation and reification of Object property attributes.
-Values of the Property Descriptor type are Records composed of named fields where each field's name is an attribute name and its value is a corresponding attribute value as specified in 8.1.6.1.
+Values of the Property Descriptor type are Records composed of named fields where each field's name is an attribute name and its value is a corresponding attribute value as specified in 6.1.6.1.
 In addition, any field may be present or absent.

 Property Descriptor values may be further classified as data property descriptors and accessor property descriptors based upon the existence or use of certain fields.
 A data property descriptor is one that includes any fields named either [[Value]] or [[Writable]].
 An accessor property descriptor is one that includes any fields named either [[Get]] or [[Set]].
 Any property descriptor may have fields named [[Enumerable]] and [[Configurable]].
-A Property Descriptor value may not be both a data property descriptor and an accessor property descriptor; however, it may be neither.
-A generic property descriptor is a Property Descriptor value that is neither a data property descriptor nor an accessor property descriptor.
-A fully populated property descriptor is one that is either an accessor property descriptor or a data property descriptor and that has all of the fields that correspond to the property attributes defined in either 8.1.6.1 Table 5 or Table 6.
+A Property Descriptor value may not be both a data property descriptor and an accessor property descriptor is a Property Descriptor value that is neither a data property descriptor is a Property Descriptor value that is neither a data property descriptor or an accessor property descriptor.
+A fully populated property descriptor is one that is either an accessor property descriptor or a data property descriptor and that has all of the fields that correspond to the property attributes defined in either 6.1.6.1 Table 1 or Table 2.